Hienomekaanikko/minishell/README.md

 intricately checked.

 And one more thing, the program had to give exactly the same exit-code and error-message as bash in every situation.
 No permissions for a file would be 126, and non existant file 127.
 Syntax errors 2, signal interruptions 130, basic malloc error for example 1.
 There were so many of those.
-Signals had to be handled the same way as bash, which proved to be hard around the here_doc creation.
+Signals (ctrl+D etc.) had to be handled the same way as bash, which proved to be hard around the here_doc creation.
 Mostly for the cleanup also.
 But we made it through all 3 evaluations by the peers (second try.
-We forgot to clean up memory on the first try if "cd non_existant_path" was inputted which resulted in instant failure) which was a huge relief, finally we can move on to next ones.
+We forgot to clean up memory on the first try if "cd non_existant_path" was given which resulted in instant failure) which was a huge relief, finally we can move on to next projects.
 If you have any questions of the project let me know!